oroinc/documentation/commerce/user_guide/getting_started/activities/calendar_events/activities_events_grid.rst

 In the upper-right part of the page, you can see the :guilabel:`Create Calendar Event` action button.
 Click it to make a new calendar entry.
 See the :ref:`Add a Calendar Event <doc-activities-events-actions-add>` action descriptions.

 The other grid controls are common for all grids in the application.
-See the :ref:`Grids <doc-grids>` guide for more information on grids.

 Grid
 ^^^^